rayyanrbj09/SurgiMind/README.md

 # Surgical Mind

+⚠️ Disclaimer
+SurgiMind is a research and educational project.
+It is not approved for clinical use.
 **Surgical Mind** is an AI-powered system for **surgical workflow analysis**.
 It integrates medical report detection, surgical tool recognition, and procedural workflow analysis to support precision, safety, and efficiency in the operating room.

 ## Features